Jesus: Judea and Galilee in the 1st century

 Jews based their faith and religious practice on the Torah, five books said to have been given by God to Moses.
 The three prominent religious parties were the Pharisees, the Essenes, and the Sadducees.
 Together these parties represented only a small fraction of the population.
-Most Jews looked forward to a time that God would deliver them from their pagan rulers, possibly through war against the Romans.
+Most Jews looked forward to a time when God would deliver them from their pagan rulers, possibly through war against the Romans.